inria-emeraude/son/web/docs/lectures/lecture7.md

 };
 ```

-where the definition of `tf2s` (direct-form 2 biquadratic filter operating the bilinear transform) can be found in [Towards Resonant Filter](#towards-resonant-filters). `Lfx` controls the level of the filter in dB (0 for no filtering, negative value for band reduction, and positive value for band amplification). `fx` is the center frequency, `B` the bandwidth in Hz.
+where the definition of `tf2s` (direct-form 2 biquadratic filter operating the bilinear transform) can be found above. `Lfx` controls the level of the filter in dB (0 for no filtering, negative value for band reduction, and positive value for band amplification). `fx` is the center frequency, `B` the bandwidth in Hz.

 Implement this filter and test it the same way as you did for the resonant lowpass/bandpass/highpass.